 Two kinds of cheap festival tent examined

 Ok, so you want a really cheap tent.
-If you get any heavy rain, it’ll leak, but yeah, you’re willing to take the risk.
-You’ve read our list of good yet still reasonably priced tents, but you don’t care, you just wanna know about cheap tents anyway.
+If you get any heavy rain, you will likely get wet, but you’re willing to take the risk.

 You should never leave your tent behind after a festival.
 They go to landfill, not charity, and on average contain 8,750 straws worth of plastic.
-If the weather isn’t horrendous and you avoid the very cheapest, it’s perfectly possible to look after a single-skin tent and use it again and again.
-Just don’t take too much stuff, anything touching the sides will make it leak.
+If the weather isn’t horrendous and you avoid the very cheapest options, it’s perfectly possible to look after a single-skin tent and use it again and again.
+Just don’t take too much stuff—anything touching the sides will make it leak instantly.

-We’ve found some of the cheapest decent quality small, single-skin tents around.
+We’ve found some of the cheapest decent quality single-skin tents around, but don’t say we didn’t warn you.

 To be fair, some of the larger ones like pictured above can actually stand up pretty well to the rain, provided there’s absolutely nothing anywhere near the sides of the tent.

-Danny brought that one to Boomtown because it was £25 in Argos (usually £30) and he needed to buy one en-route.
+Danny brought that one to Boomtown because it was cheap in Argos and he needed to buy one en-route.
 It was totally dry inside through the worst downpours, but keep in mind that’s one man in a 4-man tent.

 Still, the tent’s coming to Glastonbury and back to Boomtown this summer.
 You don’t need to buy an expensive tent to re-use it again and again, you just need to avoid the very very cheapest and look after what you do buy.